yvonnemp/checklist/README.md

 # checklist
-This is going to be my online roadmap front-end technologies checklist
+This is going to be my online checklist for front-end technologies